HP-J/Sulaiman/README.md

 # Welcome to Sulaiman
 #### A keyboard launcher with no features

+### => Sulaiman is in early stages of development, be aware that everything is subjected to be changed, and feedback is highly encouraged <=

 - It can't and won't boost your productivity.
 - It's NOT a cross-platform application.
 - You can't change the color, size, location and shape of the GUI using CSS themes.